Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Numerical model

 The total computational (plasma) volume is a rotational ellipsoid with semi-axes of 30\,m, 25\,m, and 20\,m along the X, Y, and Z direction, respectively.
 The orientation of the X and Y axes is reversed compared to SRF.
 The spacecraft itself is moved by 9~m in the -X direction (see Fig.~\ref{fig:solo-gmsh-model}) to well resolve the plasma wake along +X axis inside the computational volume.
 SPIS allows for a variable mesh resolution.
 In our case, the mesh resolution at the external boundary is reduced considerably compared to the resolution close to the spacecraft to save computational resources.
 Still, the spacecraft is meshed with a grid size small enough to correctly resolve the Debye length and particle trajectories close to the plasma detector.
 For the spacecraft body, the resolution varies between 8~and 15\,cm and at the SWA-EAS sensor the grid size is set to 4\,cm.
 At the external boundary of the computational volume, the grid size is set to 1\,m and is further reduced to 0.5\,m towards the spacecraft body.
 In the whole computation domain the grid resolution thus decreases with distance from the spacecraft, to keep reasonable simulation times, but still capable of resolving expected local potential field or density gradients.

 The geometry of the spacecraft is divided into several structural groups with dedicated surface material properties and corresponding electrical nodes, as given in Tab.~\ref{tab:simulation_groups}.
 Most of the spacecraft surface area is set to behave as a black kapton foil, and a conductive graphite antistatic black paint is used for the high-gain antenna.
 The SWA-EAS sensor is modelled as a steel surface.
-The electric circuit, representing the individual structural groups of the spacecraft, has a star configuration with node~0 (spacecraft) as a central node and all other surrounding nodes connected with resistance of 1\,M$\Omega$.
-The spacecraft capacitance is set to 1\,$\mu$F.
+The electric circuit, representing the individual structural groups of the spacecraft, has a star configuration with node~0 (spacecraft) as a central node and all other surrounding nodes connected by an effective resistance R. While the ideal conductive limit corresponds to R\,=\,0, we adopt a finite value R = 1\,M$\Omega$ to represent imperfect electrical coupling and contact resistances between different spacecraft structures.
+This parameter should be understood as an effective modelling quantity rather than a precisely known hardware property.
+The total spacecraft capacitance is set to 1\,$\mu$F as an upper limit value for the expected capacitance range for a spacecraft of Solar Orbiter’s size.
+While the capacitance does not affect the final equilibrium spacecraft potential, which is set by current balance, it controls the temporal response of the charging process in the simulation.
+The adopted value of 1\,$\mu$F is chosen to reduce potential fluctuations due to the limited particle statistics in the simulation, while remaining small enough to ensure that a steady-state potential is reached within a fraction of the total simulation time.

 The initial ambient plasma conditions were set according to the selected SWA-EAS sample~A and sample~B for the simulation run~A and run~B, respectively.
 In particular, we set the ambient plasma density according to the electron density measured by RPW, ambient plasma temperature was set to the core electron temperature from fits of SWA-EAS data samples, and for plasma bulk speed we used the proton measurements performed by SWA-PAS.
 The effective temperature of the photo and secondary electron emissions was set to 3 and 2\,eV, respectively, according to \cite{guillemant2017}.
 The general overview of the initial input parameters for both simulations is given in Tab.~\ref{tab:input_parameter}, cf. the original values as measured by Solar Orbiter given in Tab.~\ref{tab:solo_parameter}.
 Table~\ref{tab:input_parameter} further shows the relevant characteristic plasma scales for the initial background plasma environment.